DiazAllier/HospitalManagement/README.md

 Bootstrap
 Angular
 MySQL
+Spring Boot

 # Project
-Hospital management system in Angular and Mysql.
+Hospital management system in Angular, SpringBoot and Mysql.
 This system has a "home" page from which patients, doctors and administrators can login into their accounts by switching the appropriate tabs.
 This is an application that I created as part of my project.
 This application can be used by hospitals, clinics and health centers to manage data/records for patients and doctors.
 Apart from basic functions like add, delete, update and search, other useful functions are also available in this application.

 # Log In
 Basic Log in with first time login.